Moving to Rome

 We asked people living in Rome to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Rome, it is important to pack clothing suitable for the climate.
 Rome has hot, humid summers and mild winters, so it is important to bring clothing that can be layered.
 Additionally, it is important to bring comfortable walking shoes, as Rome is a city best explored on foot.
 It is also important to bring any necessary medications, as well as any important documents such as passports and visas.
-Finally, it is important to bring any items that will make the transition to a new home easier, such as favorite books, photos, and other sentimental items," remarked one expat who made the move to Rome.
+Finally, it is important to bring any items that will make the transition to a new home easier, such as favorite books, photos, and other sentimental items," explained one expat living in Rome, Italy.

 Get Quote